brisbanemakerspace/bms-wiki/tools/digifab/cncrouter.md

 *A picture of our huge CNC router (1200x750mm work area!)*

 # Recommended Uses
 The CNC router is great for all sorts of things like making detailed 3D models, large project enclosures and general cutting/engraving.
 It can cut and engrave things large or small, and most types of materials including plastic, timber and soft metals like aluminium.
+Please note that it cannot be used with very hard materials like steel.

 # Specifications
 **Manufacturer:** [CNC3D](https://www.cnc3d.com.au)